View Document Text

 PURE participates in the institutional advisor program of qualified custodians; Charles Schwab & Co.,

-Inc. (“Charles Schwab”), National Financial Services LLC (“Fidelity”), and Axos Clearing, LLC to
+Inc. (“Charles Schwab”), National Financial Services LLC (“Fidelity”), Axos Clearing, LLC, TradePMR,

-maintain custody of clients' assets and to effect trades for their accounts.
-All custodians are members
+of clients' assets and to effect trades for their accounts.
+All custodians are members of FINRA/SIPC.

-of FINRA/SIPC.
 PURE is independently owned and operated and not affiliated with any custodian.
+PURE does not

-legacy clients who entered into agreements under previous custodian relationships; these
+maintains relationships with legacy clients who entered into agreements under previous custodian

-arrangements may differ from the current offerings outlined in this brochure.
-Legacy clients are
+relationships, these arrangements may differ from the current offerings outlined in this brochure.

-generally not required to transition to the firm’s current fee schedule or service models with their
+Legacy clients are generally not required to transition to the firm’s current fee schedule or service

 Although PURE may recommend a particular qualified custodian, it is the client’s decision whether to